-Learn how to get kids to do chores, and let’s make that chore chart more than just another wasted piece of paper!
-Kids can truly help around the house with these tips.
+Learn how to get kids to do chores.
+Let’s make that chore chart more than just another wasted piece of paper!

 As you walk through the kitchen to do the dishes, you notice the chore chart stuck to the refrigerator.